ktorio/ktor-documentation/topics/jwt.md

-### Step 6: Define authorization scope {id="authenticate-route"}
+### Step 6: Protect specific resources {id="authenticate-route"}

-After configuring the `jwt` provider, you can define the authorization for the different resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
+After configuring the `jwt` provider, you can protect specific resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
 In the case of successful authentication, you can retrieve an authenticated [JWTPrincipal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth-jwt/io.ktor.server.auth.jwt/-j-w-t-principal/index.html) inside a route handler using the `call.principal` function and get the JWT payload.
 In the example below, the value of a custom `username` claim and a token expiration time are retrieved.

 ```kotlin
 ```